Office of Work Program and Budget

 - Administrative Modification - Project changes which do not meet the criteria for a formal TIP/STIP Amendment may be accomplished by simply changing certain information on the project in the Adopted Work Program.
 Examples of changes which are considered "administrative modifications" include:

-- Projects where the change in the cost estimate does not exceed 20% or $2 million;
+- Projects where the change in the cost estimate does not exceed 20% and $2 million;

 - Projects where only the fund source changed, with no change in the project scope or cost.